2008–09 Ukrainian Premier League youth championship

-The 2008–09 Ukrainian Premier League youth championship season is a competition between the U-21 youth teams of Ukrainian Premier League clubs.
+The 2008–09 Ukrainian Premier League youth championship season was a competition between the U-21 youth teams of Ukrainian Premier League clubs.
 The competition has reorganized from the last season by transitioning to age restricted competition under complete administration of the newly established Ukrainian Premier League.

 The events in the senior leagues during the 2007-08 season saw Naftovyk Reserves and Zakarpattia Reserves all relegated and replaced by the promoted teams Illichivets Mariupol Reserves and Lviv Reserves.